Noor807/workflow-repo-ca/README.md

 Prettier formats code to ensure a consistent style.
 Installation:

-npm install eslint prettier eslint-plugin-import eslint-config-prettier eslint-plugin-prettier --save-dev Configured to lint and format JavaScript and HTML files.
+´´´npm install eslint prettier eslint-plugin-import eslint-config-prettier eslint-plugin-prettier --save-dev ´´´
+Configured to lint and format JavaScript and HTML files.
 ESLint is set up to handle test globals (e.g., describe, it, expect).

 ## 2. Husky – Git Hooks for Pre-commit Checks